 Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 49.
 Counts as Engineering Concepts for ABET, total units Engineering Concepts = 84.
-Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE (see page 23 for details).
-See page 64 for list of electives.
+Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE (see pages 22 and 23 for details).
+See page 63 for list of electives.
 Any excess or available units not already applied to another degree requirement will satisfy this unit.